Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

 The term $\mathcal{L}_{EH}$ encodes the one-loop QED vacuum-polarization correction induced by the background electromagnetic field, while $\mathcal{L}_{a\gamma\gamma}$ describes axion--photon mixing in the presence of macroscopic fields.
 Throughout this section we retain only the leading Euler--Heisenberg operators.
-Since our benchmark magnetic field is $B = 10^{12}\,\mathrm{G}$, well below the critical QED scale in eq.~\eqref{eq:Bc}, the weak-field truncation remains formally controlled.
+Since our benchmark magnetic field is $B = 10^{12}\,\mathrm{G}$ \cite{Baring1998Radio-Quiet}, well below the critical QED scale in eq.\eqref{eq:Bc}, the weak-field truncation remains formally controlled.
 The coefficients appearing below therefore correspond to the standard one-loop weak-field Euler--Heisenberg response and are used here to capture the leading anisotropic, birefringent, and axion-induced structure of the local propagation problem.

-To derive the modified Maxwell equations and the corresponding dispersion relations, we follow the field-decomposition strategy developed in refs.~\cite{Helayel1,Helayel2} for axion--photon mixing in non-linear electrodynamics, adapting it to a localized and time-dependent magnetar environment.
+To derive the modified Maxwell equations and the corresponding dispersion relations, we follow the field-decomposition strategy developed in refs.\cite{Helayel1,Helayel2} for axion--photon mixing in non-linear electrodynamics, adapting it to a localized and time-dependent magnetized compact object environment.

 We decompose the fields into prescribed background configurations plus small probe fluctuations,